squid-cache/squid-cache.github.io/Features/NegotiateAuthentication.rst

 There are reports of a [[WikiPedia:KerberosProtocol|Kerberos]] authentication scheme being seen in the wild (ISA Server 2004).
 If you see it, shoot on sight.
 Microsoft recommends to use Negotiate instead.

-Squid supports Basic, NTLM (v1 and v2) and Digest.
-Support for Negotiate is being worked in for both squid 2.5 and 3.0
+Squid supports Basic, NTLM (v1 and v2), Digest, and from Squid-2.6 Negotiate.

 Currently only WikiPedia:Firefox 1.5, WikiPedia:SeaMonkey 1.0 and latest beta of [[WikiPedia:InternetExplorer|Internet Explorer]] 7 are known to supporting Negotiate authentication with Squid and ISA server 2004